spacemeshos/smapp-lite/TestCases.md

 4. Verify that by default input is hidden and replaced by "*".
 5. Check that the page displays eye icon buttons for both input fields.
 6. Check that both input fields have the placeholder text "Enter password".
-7. Check that the page displays: "Back" button.
-8. Check that the page displays: Green "Create Wallet" button.
-9. Verify clicking the eye icon reveals the entered password in the "Set the password:" field.
+7. Verify clicking the eye icon reveals the entered password in the "Set the password:" field.
-10. Verify clicking the eye icon reveals the entered password in the "Confirm the password:" field.
+8. Verify clicking the eye icon reveals the entered password in the "Confirm the password:" field.
-11. Ensure clicking the eye icon again hides the password.
+9. Ensure clicking the eye icon again hides the password.
-12. Verify that the "Confirm the password:" field must match the "Set the password:" field.
+10. Verify that the "Confirm the password:" field must match the "Set the password:" field.
-13. Verify an appropriate error message is shown if the passwords in the "Set the password" and "Confirm the password" fields do not match.
+11. Verify an appropriate error message is shown if the passwords in the "Set the password" and "Confirm the password" fields do not match.
-14. Verify the system correctly handles and accepts special characters in the password fields.
+12. Verify the system correctly handles and accepts special characters in the password fields.
-15. Verify that the password is securely transmitted and not exposed in any way.
+13. Verify that the password is securely transmitted and not exposed in any way.
-16. Ensure the app correctly handles password encryption and validation.
+14. Ensure the app correctly handles password encryption and validation.
+15. Ensure that when the input field is focused, the password requirements info is shown -  "Password should contain at least 8 chars: letters in upper and lower cases, numbers, and special characters"

 **Password Requirements Validation**